VegiS/chefconf-2017/README.md

 $ ssh ubuntu@<client_ip>
 ```

-If you recall from the previous section, we had to spin up one peer, grap its IP
+If you recall from the previous section, we had to spin up one peer, grab its IP
 address, and then pass that as the peer to the other supervisors.
 Consul
 provides a service discovery layer that makes this less manual.